scottwrobinson/camo/README.md

 We show this using the `node` command instead of `iojs` since io.js is typically aliased behind `node` when installed with Mac's [Homebrew](http://brew.sh/).

 ## Quick Start
+Camo was built with ease-of-use and ES6 in mind, so you might notice it has more of an OOP feel to it than many existing libraries.
+Don't worry, focusing on object-oriented design doesn't mean we forgot about functional techniques or asynchronous programming.
+Promises are built-in to the API.
+Just about every call you make interacting with the database (load, save, delete, etc) will return a Promise.
+No more callback hell :)

 ### Connect to the Database
 Before using any document methods, you must first connect to your underlying database.
 All supported databases have their own unique URL string used for connecting.
 The URL string usually describes the network location or file location of the database.